yozik04/vallox_websocket_api/README.md

 ## Setting values

-Textual values will be converted to integers before sending to the unit
+Textual values will be converted to integers before sending to the unit.
 ```python
 from vallox_websocket_api import Client